aliakseiyanchuk/mashery-terraform-provider/website/docs/index.html.markdown

   recommended to throttle calls as 1 per second.
 It can also be passed as `TF_MASHERY_QPS` environment variable;
 - `network_latency`: average network latency between your location and Mashery V3 API gateway.
 It can also be passed as `TF_MASHERY_V3_NETWORK_LATENCY` environment variable
-- 'vault_addr': address of the Vault server.
+- `vault_addr`: address of the Vault server.
 Can be passed using `VAULT_ADDR` environment variable
 - `vault_mount`: specifies the mounting path of Mashery secrets engine within the Vault server.
 A default value is `mash-auth`.
 The value can also be passed using `TF_MASHERY_VAULT_MOUNT` environment variable.
 - `role`: specifies the role (a wrapper over Mashery area and access credentials) within the Vault secret engine the provider should use to interact with Mashery.
 Can also be passed using `TF_MASHERY_VAULT_ROLE` environment variable.
 - `vault_token`: specifies the Vault token to use.
 Given sensitive and transient nature of this value, it is highly recommended to have this value passed with `TF_MASHERY_VAULT_TOKEN` environment variable.
+- `vault_proxy_mode`: specifies that provider should delegate all operations to Vault.

 ## Configuring multiple Mashery Areas in the same Terraform project